 Results

 We investigated the associations between each of the 141 indicators and first-dose vaccination rates.
-Two indicators were among the top five most associated one at all time points (see Figure 1): the share of local income coming from unemployment benefits (Unemployment_Benef) and vote for Mr Asselineau (Asselineau).
+Two indicators were among the top five most associated one at all time points (see Figure 1): the share of local income coming from unemployment benefits (Unemployment_Benef) and vote for the “anti-etablishement” political party represented by the candidate Asselineau (Asselineau).
 The three other most associated indicators did not change in the later dates that we considered, and were the proportion of immigrants in the district (Immigrant), the district’s relative position along a North-West–South-East gradient (NO-SE) and the proportion of overcrowded households (Overcrowding_rate).

 The share of local income coming from unemployment benefits (Unemployment_Benef) and the proportion of overcrowded households (Overcrowding_rate) are two indicators linked to poverty.
-Votes for Mr Asselineau (Asselineau) represented a minority of cast votes in 2017 in France (less than 1% overall).
-This candidate for instance proposed that France exits the European Union, leave the Euro zone and reinstall the Franc currency; he was a proponent of hydroxychloroquin and ivermectin during the Covid-19 pandemic, and publicly expressed doubts about the available Covid-19 vaccines.
+Votes for Mr Asselineau (Asselineau) represented a minority of cast votes in 2017 in France.
+This candidate for instance proposed that France exits the European Union, leave the Euro zone and reinstall the France currency; he was a proponent of hydroxychloroquin and ivermectin during the Covid-19 pandemic, and publicly expressed doubts about the available Covid-19 vaccines.

 XXX GIVE NAMES OF NOT ASSOCIATED INDICATORS?